ADOPTION PROCESS

 All dogs & cats come with the following at time of adoption:

-Vaccination Certificate for basic “core” vaccines
+Vaccination Certificate for basic “core” vaccines (please review core vaccines for BC)

 Proof of alteration — Spay/Neuter Certificate